Eik-S/klinge-website/README.md

 }]
 ```

-would be a valid blog post.
+would be a valid blog post content.